There is no cloud, it’s just someone else’s computer

 2. Personal data duplication

 Inevitably multiple services that are authenticating and managing users can result in personal data being duplicated.
 Users have to manage information on themselves in multiple places; on-premise services as well as in the cloud.
 Data consistency also plays a factor here.
 Updating one source and not another results in incorrect profiling and HR’s task can become a complicated and time-consuming challenge.

 3. Password problems

-Multiple systems equals multiple passwords and that means password problems, which will inevitably result in an increased load on the helpdesk and potential security issues.
-At all costs businesses will want to avoid users writing account details on sticky notes, but it’s not easy to manage multiple accounts, and these days most people do have multiple personal and business accounts.
+Multiple systems equal multiple passwords and that means password problems, which will inevitably result in an increased load on the helpdesk and potential security issues.
+At all costs, businesses will want to avoid users writing account details on sticky notes, but it’s not easy to manage multiple accounts, and these days most people do have multiple personal and business accounts.

 Aside from the obvious dangers in writing down passwords, the risk of people using obvious passwords, repeating old passwords or using the same password across system increases as the number of passwords they need to remember grows.

 Organisations have their own internal standards for passwords and in an ideal world, complex passwords are preferred.
 However, not every cloud system can or does adhere to this.
 Password policies too can differ wildly from one cloud application to another and this can again result in passwords being written down.
 What’s more, password issues result in the highest number of helpdesk tickets every year.
 Where a business does have a handle on this, moving to the cloud without considering the impact can have a detrimental effect on IT admins and helpdesk teams.